Goli-SF/uzh_demo/docs/index.md

 ## Use Python for data visualization
 Click [this link](https://mybinder.org/v2/gh/Goli-SF/uzh_demo/main?urlpath=%2Fdoc%2Ftree%2Fvisualize_mies_works.ipynb) to to create a bar chart displaying the count of Mies van der Rohe's works in the MoMA collection based on their creation date.

-# 2. Conclusion: he exploratory data analysis workflow

 <br>

+# > Conclusion: the exploratory data analysis workflow

 ![Diagram of exploratory data analysis workflow](diagram.png)